aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

 ## Troubleshooting

-1. Prior to the launch of this CloudFormation [template](https://github.com/aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/blob/main/deployment/evs_create_world.yaml), verify that you have correctly entered your VCF-related license information
+1. Prior to the launch of this CloudFormation [template](https://github.com/aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/blob/main/deployment/evs_create_world.yaml), verify that you have correctly entered your VCF-related Broadcom license information
 2. In the event of a deployment failure we recommend the following:
    1. If the failure occurred during the deployment of the EVS Environment, please open a support case
    2. If the failure occurred prior to the deployment of the EVS Environment, take note of the errors, delete the Stack and try again